Rachit47/Skin-Disease-Prediction-Using-ML-Algorithms-from-Scratch/README.md

 # Skin-Disease-Prediction-Using-ML-Algorithms-from-Scratch
+## Aim: To determine the type of Erythemato-Squamous Disease
-### [Decision Tree & K-Nearest Neighbours classification models have been applied on this dataset.
+### [Decision Tree & K-Nearest Neighbours classification models have been applied on the dataset.
 Both the algorithms are implemented from scratch without using Scikit learn library]
-## Aim: To determine the type of Erythemato-Squamous Disease
 The differential diagnosis of erythemato-squamous diseases is a real problem in dermatology.
 They all share the clinical features of erythema and scaling, with very little differences.
 The diseases in this group are: -